 2. What Does An Electrical Engineer Do?

-Electrical Engineers can work in various industries and have plenty of opportunities for progression throughout their careers.
+Electrical Engineers can work in various industries and have plenty of progression opportunities.

-Though their exact work responsibilities depend on the industry they work in and their position, the common ones include:
+Though their exact work responsibilities depend on the industry they work in and their position, the most common ones include the following:

 Use software to design and develop power distribution networks and electric components and systems such as circuit breakers, conductors, cathode ray tubes, electric motors, etc.